Bankruptcy: Brazil

 In Brazil, the Bankruptcy Law (11.101/05) governs court-ordered or out-of-court receivership and bankruptcy and only applies to public companies (publicly traded companies) with the exception of financial institutions, credit cooperatives, consortia, supplementary scheme entities, companies administering health care plans, equity companies and a few other legal entities.
 It does not apply to state-run companies.

 Current law covers three legal proceedings.
 The first one is bankruptcy itself ("Falência").
 Bankruptcy is a court-ordered liquidation procedure for an insolvent business.
 The final goal of bankruptcy is to liquidate company assets and pay its creditors.

 The second one is Court-ordered Restructuring (Recuperação Judicial).
 The goal is to overcome the business crisis situation of the debtor in order to allow the continuation of the producer, the employment of workers and the interests of creditors, leading, thus, to preserving company, its corporate function and develop economic activity.
-It's a court procedure required by the debtor which has been in business for more than two years and requires approval by a judge.
+It is a court procedure required by the debtor which has been in business for more than two years and requires approval by a judge.

 The Extrajudicial Restructuring (Recuperação Extrajudicial) is a private negotiation that involves creditors and debtors and, as with court-ordered restructuring, also must be approved by courts.

 Canada

 Bankruptcy, also referred to as insolvency in Canada, is governed by the Bankruptcy and Insolvency Act and is applicable to businesses and individuals.
-For example, Target Canada, the Canadian subsidiary of the Target Corporation, the second-largest discount retailer in the United States filed for bankruptcy on January 15, 2015, and closed all of its stores by April 12.
-The office of the Superintendent of Bankruptcy, a federal agency, is responsible for overseeing that bankruptcies are administered in a fair and orderly manner by all licensed Trustees in Canada.
+For example, Target Canada, the Canadian subsidiary of the Target Corporation, the second-largest discount retailer in the United States filed for bankruptcy on 15 January 2015, and closed all of its stores by 12 April.
+The office of the Superintendent of Bankruptcy, a federal agency, is responsible for ensuring that bankruptcies are administered in a fair and orderly manner by all licensed Trustees in Canada.

 Trustees in bankruptcy, 1041 individuals licensed to administer insolvencies, bankruptcy and proposal estates are governed by the Bankruptcy and Insolvency Act of Canada.

 Bankruptcy is filed when a person or a company becomes insolvent and cannot pay their debts as they become due and if they have at least $1,000 in debt.

-In 2011, the Superintendent of bankruptcy reported that trustees in Canada filed 127,774 insolvent estates.
-Consumer estates were the vast majority, with 122 999 estates.
+In 2011, the Superintendent of Bankruptcy reported that trustees in Canada filed 127,774 insolvent estates.
+Consumer estates were the vast majority, with 122,999 estates.
 The consumer portion of the 2011 volume is divided into 77,993 bankruptcies and 45,006 consumer proposals.
 This represented a reduction of 8.9% from 2010.
 Commercial estates filed by Canadian trustees in 2011 4,775 estates, 3,643 bankruptcies and 1,132 Division 1 proposals.
 This represents a reduction of 8.6% over 2010.